Machine-Learning Force Fields Reveal Shallow Electronic States on Dynamic Halide Perovskite Surfaces

-We focus on atomic dynamics and electronic structure at the surface of a prototypical HaP material, \ch{CsPbBr3}.
+We focus on atomic dynamics and electronic structure at the surface of \ch{CsPbBr3}.
+A prototypical HaP material, this system is fully inorganic yet shows similarly pronounced atomic dynamics as related hybrid organic-inorganic variants such as \ch{MAPbBr3}~\cite{Yaffe_Guo_Tan_Egger_Hull_Stoumpos_Zheng_Heinz_Kronik_Kanatzidis_etal._2017}.
 Our computational model employs the repeated-slab approach~\cite{Neugebauer_Scheffler_1992, Srivastava_1997, Zojer_2024}, where dipole corrections are self-consistently calculated in the vacuum region of a 2D-extended surface. {We find that} a large structural model is required to reach a desired level of accuracy for surface electronic properties (see Supplementary Information, SI).
 To meet this requirement, we employ a structure, consisting of seven full octahedral layers and two cleaved ones in the direction along the surface normal, and laterally expand it in a $4\times4$ surface supercell (see Fig.~\ref{fig:2}a), resulting in a total of {1376} atoms.
 This structure allows us to define surface and bulk regions within the slab (see Fig.~\ref{fig:2}a) to characterize the atomic dynamics and their influence on the electronic surface states.